-I have worked as a counsellor since 2013, which includes working for two counselling charities, a Domestic Abuse organisation and as a school counsellor.
+I have worked as a counsellor since 2013, which includes working for three counselling charities, a Domestic Abuse organisation and as a school counsellor.

-In addition to my private practice, I work as a Parenting Facilitator / Trainer for a family support charity in Southampton.
+In addition to my private practice, I work as as Counselling Lead for a charity that supports women facing an unplanned pregnancy, or pregnancy loss.
+I have also worked as a Parenting Facilitator / Trainer for a family support charity in Southampton.
 Prior to being a counsellor, I worked in the Corporate Events Industry.

 My counselling approach is Person-Centred.
-I work with adults of all ages, from students aged 18 and over through to senior citizens, across a wide range of issues, both short and longer term.
+I work with adults of all ages, across a wide range of issues, both short and longer term.